microbit-foundation/dev-docs/bluetooth/index.md

 ---
 # Overview
 The micro:bit processor has an on board [Bluetooth](http://blog.bluetooth.com/a-developers-guide-to-bluetooth/) transceiver.
-Combined with a PCB trace aerial and other minor components, and the Nordic [Soft Device 110](https://www.nordicsemi.com/Software-and-Tools/Software/S110) <span class="v1">v1</span> / [Soft Device 140](https://www.nordicsemi.com/Software-and-tools/Software/S140) <span class="v2">v2</span> stack, this gives the micro:bit a certified and credible Bluetooth capability.
+This is combined with a PCB trace aerial and other minor components alongside a software stack that gives the micro:bit a certified and credible Bluetooth capability.

+## Bluetooth software stack
+<span class="v1">v1</span> Nordic Semiconductor [Soft Device S110](https://www.nordicsemi.com/Software-and-Tools/Software/S110)
+<span class="v2">v2</span> Nordic Semiconductor [Soft Device S140](https://www.nordicsemi.com/Software-and-tools/Software/S140) .
+We may switch to [S113](https://www.nordicsemi.com/Software-and-tools/Software/S113) and [S122](https://www.nordicsemi.com/Software-and-tools/Software/S122) at compile time to save flash memory (if this affects anything you are working on please [contact micro:bit support](https://support.microbit.org/en/support/tickets/new)).

 Using Bluetooth, you can connect to other devices and send and receive data from and to the micro:bit.